Ruunyox/kbdtest/README.md

 # Usage

-Test key individually or several at a time. `Shift-Q` quits the program and returns to the terminal.
+Test keys individually or several at a time. `Shift-q` quits the program and returns to the terminal.
 If, for some reason, the program ends without the curses backend calling `endwin()`, you can fix your terminal prompt by running `reset` in your terminal.